Warning

 Members of the SG have the right to propose an alternative date/time as long as the thirty (30) day notice period is respected.

-Once a date is agreed, any proposed additions to the agenda may be submitted no later than fifteen days (15) before the meeting is to take place.
+Once a date is agreed upon, any proposed additions to the agenda may be submitted no later than fifteen days (15) before the meeting is to take place.
 The final agenda may include any matter suggested by any member.

-Members will receive copies of the final agenda, RB minutes, overview of existing TWG, attendance records, a one page summary of each IMAS being put forward, and any other relevant documents a minimum of ten (10) days before a SG meeting takes place.
+Members will receive copies of the final agenda, RB minutes, an overview of existing TWG, attendance records, a one-page summary of each IMAS being put forward, and any other relevant documents a minimum of ten (10) days before an SG meeting takes place.

 B.2.4.4.
 Attendance

 SG meetings are closed sessions that can be attended either in person or remotely.
-If a permanent SG member is unable to attend a meeting either in person or remotely they may appoint a substitute to represent their organisation.
+If a permanent SG member is unable to attend a meeting either in person or remotely, they may appoint a substitute to represent their organization.
 Proxy members shall not be serving members of the RB.

-SG members have the right to bring one (1) additional person from within their organisation to attend an SG meeting to support them.
-These may include the respective organisations member of the RB.
-Notification should be made in writing to the Chair/Secretary a minimum of fifteen (15) days prior to the meeting in question.
+SG members have the right to bring one (1) additional person from within their organizations to attend an SG meeting to support them.
+These may include the respective organization’s member of the RB.
+Notification should be made in writing to the chair/secretary a minimum of fifteen (15) days prior to the meeting in question.

-The Secretary of the SG is responsible for the coordination of all SG planning and the organisation of meetings in cooperation with the Chair of the SG, production and archiving of supporting documentation, records of meetings and decisions, and circulation of information.
-The Secretary is provided by the Geneva International Centre for Humanitarian Demining and reports to the Chair of the SG.
-Terms of Reference for the Secretary of the SG are found in Appendix 1 to this Annex.
+The secretary of the SG is responsible for the coordination of all SG planning and the organization of meetings in cooperation with the chair of the SG, production and archiving of supporting documentation, records of meetings and decisions, and circulation of information.
+The secretary is provided by the Geneva International Centre for Humanitarian Demining and reports to the chair of the SG.
+Terms of Reference for the secretary of the SG are found in Appendix 1 to this Annex.

 The Secretary shall circulate the minutes of each SG meeting within fifteen (15) days.
 The minutes will include:

-4. A list of follow up actions including responsibilities and approximate timelines.
+- A list of follow-up actions including responsibilities and approximate timelines.

-Principles Decision-making procedures within the SG will reflect the principle that consensus should be achieved wherever possible.
-The Chair of the SG will therefore strive to reach this consensus through discussion and by encouraging the participation of all members.
+Decision-making procedures within the SG will reflect the principle that consensus should be achieved wherever possible.
+The chair of the SG will therefore strive to reach this consensus through discussion and by encouraging the participation of all members.

 In situations where consensus is not possible, members may call for a vote in order to force a decision on a given point of importance, and where a delay in decision-making would have negative consequences for the work of the RB and the sector.